Exhibition Application 2026 – WATER and FLOW

 Guidelines

-- Pieces are considered sold once payment is received in full.
+• Pieces are considered sold once payment is received in full.
 We will have a SumUp card reader at the gallery, and customers can opt to pay in cash.

-- The Guild will take 10% of the price of the work sold for handling and wrapping.
+• The Guild will take 10% of the price of the work sold for handling and wrapping.
 This amount will ~not~ be added to the listed price.
 For example, if your piece is priced at 200 euros in the gallery, you would receive 180 euros after the guild’s handling fee.

 1) ARTWORK: The work must be original and predominantly made using feltmaking; all handmade felting techniques are accepted.
 Other textile techniques (as well as non-textile media) may be included, though handmade felting techniques must be the principal ones.

-2) LIMITATIONS: The work must have been personally handmade after January 2025 and should not have previously been shown in any exhibition, with the exception of our one-day European Wool Day Exhibition in Tralee on the 28th of March.
-Work done during courses or under teachers’ guidance is NOT allowed.
+• It should not have previously been shown in any exhibition (with the exception of our one-day European Wool Day Exhibition in Tralee on the 28th of March).

 3) PHOTOS: Submission photos must be in JPEG FORMAT, 300 dpi, at least 2000 pixels by 2000 pixels, and photographed against a plain white background.
+(No need to go larger than 3000 pixels, tho’)

 Image filenames should include the artist’s name and the work’s title.
-A hypothetical example: JANE_DOE_INSPIRED-BY-LAKES.

-- Submit ONE photo of the piece.
+• Submit ONE photo of the artist.

 Images are to be uploaded via the form below.
 (No hard copies or memory sticks).

-If, for some reason, an artist cannot drop off by the 31st of March, with prior communication, they may bring their work to the Phoenix Park Visitor Centre Gallery on the morning of the Installation Day – Wednesday the 1st of April, between 10:30 AM and 11:30 AM.
+If, for some reason, an artist cannot drop off by the 31st of March, with PRIOR COMMUNICATION, they may bring their work to the Phoenix Park Visitor Centre Gallery on the morning of the Installation Day – Wednesday the 1st of April, between 10:30 AM and 11:30 AM.

 You may mail your piece, but you are responsible for the return postage.
 Please include a self-addressed envelope with pre-paid postage.
 Note: From an earlier exhibition shipping experience, we do NOT recommend using UPS.